gnzlbg/bitintr/src/x86/readme.md

-# X86 and X86_64 intrinsics
+# X86, X86_64, AMD64 intrinsics

+The `intrinsics` module abstracts the compiler hooks for calling the intrinsics directly.

-Target-specific intrinsics with software fallback.
+The instruction set modules (`abm`, `tbm`, `bmi`, `bmi2`) export the target specific intrinsics with software fallback.